rszibele/synapse-flatpak/README.md

 # Synapse Flatpak

-Ever wanted to run your own matrix server with flatpak?
+Ever wanted to run your own Matrix server with Flatpak?

 This is the repository *just for you*.